The Debt Burden:

 Should Private Sector Debt Relief be Part of the Exit Strategy?.
 (Webinar)

 May 19, 2020

 In this «Rebuilding Macroeconomics» webinar on May 19, Rosa María Lastra and Rodrigo Olivares-Caminal along with Alexander Douglas, Katharina Pistor and Franklin Allen look ahead to when the economy stabilizes, and firms and households have higher debt burdens.

 Born Out of Necessity: A Debt Standstill for COVID-19.
 (Webinar)

 Anna Gelpern (Professor of Georgetown Law) moderated a conversation with Kristalina Georgieva (Managing Director of the IMF) and David Malpass (President of the World Bank) on the debt situation in lower-income economies.

 Global Waves of Debt: Causes and Consequences (Book Launch)

 December 19, 2019

-Featuring conversation with David Malpass (Former World Bank President) and Kenneth Rogoff (Harvard University) as well as a panel discussion including Anna Gelpern (Georgetown Law).
+Featuring a conversation with David Malpass (Former President of the World Bank) and Kenneth Rogoff (Harvard University) as well as a panel discussion including Anna Gelpern (Georgetown Law).